-Ad pages dipped 1.6 percent for January-September vs. the same period a year ago -- but rose 3.6 percent in the third quarter, marking the second consecutive quarter of improvement.
+Ad pages dipped 1.6 percent in January-September vs. the same period a year ago—but pages rose 3.6 percent in Q3, marking the second consecutive quarter of improvement.

 The Magazine Publishers of America data is based on publisher-reported pages and revenue.